-A.5.9 (5.9) CS104, conducted susceptibility, antenna port, rejection of undesired signals, 30 Hz to 20 GHz.
+A.5.9 (5.9) CS104, conducted susceptibility, antenna port, rejection of undesired signals.

-Applicability and limits: The intent of this requirement is to control the response of antennaconnected receiving subsystems to signals outside of the intentional passband of the subsystem.
+Applicability and limits: This receiver front-end susceptibility requirement is applicable from 30 Hz to 20 GHz for equipment and subsystems, such as communications receivers, RF amplifiers, transceivers, radar receivers, acoustic receivers, and electronic warfare receivers as specified in the individual procurement specification.
+The intent of this requirement is to control the response of antenna-connected receiving subsystems to signals outside of the intentional passband of the subsystem.
 The requirement can be applied to receivers, transceivers, amplifiers, and the like.
 Due to the wide diversity of subsystem designs being developed, the applicability of this type of requirement and appropriate limits need to be determined for each procurement.
 Also, requirements need to be specified that are consistent with the signal processing characteristics of the subsystem and the particular test procedures to be used to verify the requirement.